 Radon is one of the highly radioactive gaseous elements discovered by Ernest Rutherford, an English physicist in 1899.
 Also, in 1900, the discovery was credited to a German physicist known as Friedrich Ernst Dorn with more clarification that the former discovered radon’s alpha radiation while the latter discovered that radium was actually releasing a gas.

-This radon gas is found to form from the natural disintegration of uranium in rocks, water, soils or ground and seep into indoor air through holes and cracks in the foundation and other openings in the home.
+This radon gas is found to come from the natural disintegration of uranium in rocks, water, soils or ground and seep into indoor air through holes and cracks in the foundation and other openings in the home.
 This implies that radon gas is inevitable as one cannot do without air and water.

 What is Radon?